June 16, 2020

 RPA Developer and Business Analyst – do we need both?

-RPA was invented as low-code or no-code approach technology and as such it should be easy enough for a technical-savvy business analyst to master it.
-If we need a role with „developer“ title then why do the vendors market it as business user friendly?
+The main idea behind the RPA technology is that it's supposed to be a low-code or no-code approach technology.
+As such, it should be easy enough for a technical-savvy business analyst to master it.
+If we need a "developer" role involved, then why do the vendors market it as business user-friendly?

-This separation of roles creates more problems then the benefits it brings.
-Automation of processes, based on our experience, is measured in weeks with 2.5 months being the longest implementation we ever had.
+This separation of roles creates more problems than it brings benefits.
+Implementing the process automation, in our experience, is measured in weeks - the longest implementation we ever had was 2.5 months.
 So, we are talking about relatively short implementation cycles.
-By introducing two roles to the project we are introducing several risks:
+By introducing two roles to the project, we are introducing several risks:

-Prolonged implementation – Because of unnecessary hand-offs we are prolonging the implementation and opening a lot of space for misunderstandings.
+Because of unnecessary hand-offs, we are prolonging the implementation and opening a lot of space for misunderstandings.

-I'm more in favour of an approach where we have one single role called Automation Consultant.
-He/she should be in charge of the entire automation process from the initial customer workshops to production release.
-I'm calling it intentionally Automation Consultant because I see it more wider than just RPA.
-Automation Consultant uses RPA as a primary tool but can also apply other automation techniques and tools in order to achieve optimal automation.
+In my opinion, we should have one single role -an Automation Consultant.
+He/she should be in charge of the entire process automation, from the initial customer workshops to production releases.
+I'm intentionally calling it Automation Consultant, as there's a bigger picture than just an RPA.
+Automation Consultant uses RPA as a primary tool, but they can also apply other automation techniques and tools to achieve optimal automation.

 Now, you might say that the person I described is impossible to find.
 From my experience, it's challenging - but possible.
 That person should be able to talk both to the business sector and IT and write scripts and database queries.
 It might take time to find and onboard the candidate, but in the end, it's worth it.
 After all, the customer will have a single point of contact, and the RPA journey will be much smoother.